 He added: ”Being nominated for ‘Radio Station of the Year’ in a national shortlist is a great honour.”

 ”Our volunteers have gone the extra mile during very difficult circumstances, and each and every one of them has stepped up to the challenge of delivering reliable local news, sport, entertainment and Coronavirus updates from their own homes – this is what local community radio is all about.”

 Since the COVID-19 pandemic began, MônFM’s team of volunteer presenters, producers, journalists and engineers have been working remotely from home studios, producing up to 90 hours a week of on-air output.

 The station has also worked with local councils, organisations and politicians across Anglesey and Gwynedd to produce regular in-depth programmes on the coronavirus outbreak in the region.

 The MônFM newsroom has also expanded its brief, introducing regular Drivetime bulletins in Welsh alongside MônFM Update in English, extra traffic & weather updates and an online news service.

-Carwyn Jones, a volunteer presenter and newsreader, said: ”We’re delighted to have been recognised as just a handful of radio stations right across the UK who are also doing great work, especially during the pandemic.”
+Carwyn Jones, who presents Drivetime on Mondays, said: ”We’re delighted to have been recognised as just a handful of radio stations right across the UK who are also doing great work, especially during the pandemic.”

 ”It’s one thing keeping the technical side going remotely, but the station would be nowhere without its volunteers – who really enjoy giving something back to society – helping others in time of crisis is a really good feeling!”